Behnam-sn/Castle-Docusaurus/docs/ddd/applying-ddd-in-practice/domain-driven-design-in-the-real-world.md

 ## Strategic Analysis

 Following the order of our exploration of domain-driven design patterns and practices,
-The best starting point for introducing DDD in an organization is to invest time in understanding the organization’s business strategy and the current state of its systems’ architecture.
+The best starting point for introducing DDD in an organization,
+Is to invest time in understanding the organization’s business strategy,
+And the current state of its systems’ architecture.

 ### Understand the Business Domain